abdulmalik97/MoralisAPIReference/versioned_docs/version-2.0/modules/evmApi.md

 <details open><summary>Options</summary>

 - `address`(required): string; Address of the contract.
-- `token_id`(required): string; The id of the token.
+- `tokenId`(required): string; The id of the token.
 - `chain`(optional): The chain to query.
 - `format`(optional): "decimal" | "hex";
 - `order`(optional): string; he field(s) to order on and if it should be ordered in ascending or descending order.
 Specified by: fieldName1.order,fieldName2.order.
-Example 1: "block_number", "block_number.ASC", "block_number.DESC", Example 2: "block_number and contract_type", "block_number.ASC,contract_type.DESC"
+Example 1: "block_number", "block_number.ASC", "block_number.DESC", Example 2: "block_number and contractType", "block_number.ASC,contractType.DESC"
 - `limit`(optional): number;
 - `cursor`(optional): string; The cursor returned in the last response (for getting the next page)